BYU-PCCL/holodeck-engine/README.md

 * Navigate to the root folder and right click Holodeck.uproject -> Generate Visual Studio project files
 * Right click Holodeck.uproject -> Switch Unreal Engine Version -> 4.17
 * Run Holodeck.uproject (It will ask you to rebuild, click yes)

-## Usage

-* A description of currently implemented sensors can be found [here](Docs/sensors.md)
-* Agent descriptions can be found [here](Docs/agents.md)
-* Holodeck can be run either from editor or by selecting run from standalone game, however nothing will happen until the python client begins.

 ## Building For Linux
 For a great tutorial, see the [wiki page](https://github.com/BYU-PCCL/Holodeck/wiki/Cross-Compiling-for-Linux)